Solstice

 Frequently Asked Questions

-How long does a solstice last? +
+How long does solstice last? +

-Is the solstice always a difficult time? +
+Is solstice always bad? +

-What should I do during a solstice? +
+What should I do during solstice? +

 Content reviewed by OmenMe's editorial team